 Generally, a client who receives unit-based voucher assistance and who is a victim of domestic violence, dating violence, sexual assault, or stalking and who provides certification of same may be eligible for an emergency transfer if the client reasonably believes that there is a threat of imminent harm from further violence if the client remains in their current unit.
-If the client is a victim of sexual assault, the client may be eligible for a VAWA emergency transfer if the client remains in their current unit OR if the sexual assault occurred on the premises within the 90-calendar-day period preceding the client's request for a VAWA emergency transfer.
+If the client is a victim of sexual assault, the client may be eligible for a VAWA emergency transfer if the client reasonably believes there is a threat of imminent harm from further violence if the client remains in their current unit OR if the sexual assault occurred on the premises within the 90-calendar-day period preceding the client's request for a VAWA emergency transfer.
 Clients who are not in good standing may still request a VAWA emergency transfer if they meet the VAWA emergency transfer eligibility requirements.